Maple Bay Painters

 Workshops

 To register, note your interest, or ask questions about any of the workshops hosted by Maple Bay Painters, email us at: info@maplebaypainters.ca Once registered, a materials list and other information will be provided to you.
-Unless otherwise noted, our workshop location is the Stratford Room at the Cowichan Exhibition grounds, and run from 9:30 am to 3 pm, on a Tuesday.
+Unless otherwise noted, our workshop location is the Stratford Room at the Cowichan Exhibition grounds.
+Workshops run from 9:30 am to 3 pm, on a Tuesday.

 On Tuesday, October 17th, join acrylic artist, Carolyn McDonald, well-known for her colourful, abstracted landscapes among other subjects.
 Over a 6-hour workshop, she will lead you into bolder techniques for creating representational or figurative paintings.
 Participants will work in acrylics to create a painting of their own, using reference photos and distilling an image of your choice to improve composition and focus on what is most important.
 Carolyn will share processes for how she abstracts parts of her paintings and help you add originality and impact to your own, using a combination of abstraction and realism to make a painting more powerful and, importantly, develop a style of your own.